 Foundation for Senior Living (FSL) was founded with one goal in mind: to improve the quality of life for adults and their caregivers.
 In 1974, FSL was established by the Roman Catholic Diocese of Phoenix as a private non-profit, originally providing housing and social services to elders and individuals with disabilities without regard to race, religion or social status.
 Over the years, we have grown and created an integrated system of care that allows adults to age in place through our continuum of home and community-based health services.
 Currently, we are one of the largest non-profit organizations in the state of Arizona.

 For most of us, the holiday period is a time of celebration.
 We meet with friends and family to tell stories, drink and eat, and give gifts.
-Regrettably, for many seniors, the season can be a challenging time of year marked by isolation and despair.
-One of my greatest pleasures is my SPEV’s annual “Be An Angel to a Senior” program, which allows our team and all of our friends to brighten the holiday for those in need by picking up personalized gifts for older adults, whom we adopt through The Foundation For Senior Living.
+For many seniors, the season can be a challenging time of year marked by isolation and despair.
+One of our greatest pleasures is SPEV’s annual “Be An Angel to a Senior” program, which allows our team and friends to brighten the holiday for those in need by picking up personalized gifts for older adults, whom we adopt through The Foundation For Senior Living.
 It’s unfortunate, but most of these people are overlooked at Christmas.
 One group is those 65 and older without relatives or friends to celebrate the holiday with.
-For many of them, Christmas can be very depressing.
 They spend it alone and mourn the loss of friends and loved ones.
 Sad, but they would welcome seeing anyone; everyone seems too busy with their families, and no one calls on them.

 We like to dedicate time and our resources to help those less fortunate that need our help and resources.
 The rewards We’ve gained from helping others have made our success all that much sweeter.
 You know that feeling – the warm, fuzzy one you get when you give a gift?
 Turns out, it’s good for your health.
 A growing body of research shows that giving a gift, as well as volunteering or donating to charities, has a positive impact on your physical and mental health and can contribute to a longer life.